Surface bundles and the section conjecture: Cohomological preliminaries

 Let $\pi: E\to B$ be a circle bundle, and let $\mathscr{F}$ be a locally constant sheaf of abelian groups on $E$. \begin{proposition}[Thom-Gysin sequence] There is a long exact sequence \end{proposition} \begin{proof} This is immediate from the Leray spectral sequence associated to $\pi$. \end{proof} \begin{corollary}[Group-theoretic Thom-Gysin sequence] Let be a surjection of groups with kernel $K$ isomorphic to $\mathbb{Z}$.
 Then for any $G$-module $A$, there is a long exact sequence \end{corollary} \begin{proof} Apply Proposition \ref{gysin-topology} to the fibration $K(G, 1)\to K(H,1)$. \end{proof} We will typically apply Proposition \ref{gysin-topology} in the following setting.
 Let $X$ be a smooth complex variety and $D\subset X$ a smooth irreducible divisor.
 Then a deleted neighborhood $\tilde D$ of $D$ is (homotopic to) a circle bundle over $D$ via a map Hence for any $i\geq 0$ and any locally constant sheaf of Abelian groups $\mathscr{F}$ on $U=X\setminus D$, there is a natural map which we refer to as a Gysin map.

 One may alternately view the map above as follows.
 Let $\iota: U\to X$ be the natural inclusion, and $j: D\to X$ the inclusion of its complement.
-Then the Leray spectral sequence for $\iota$ yields A local computation (see e.g. \cite[Theorem 16.11]{milne1998lectures} and the surrounding references) yields a canonical isomorphism and under this identification the map $g_D$ may be viewed as the same as the map where the first map arises from the Leray spectral sequence for $\iota$.
+Then the Leray spectral sequence for $\iota$ yields A local computation (see e.g. \cite[Theorem 16.11]{milne1998lectures} and the surrounding references) yields a canonical isomorphism and under this identification the map $g_D$ agrees with the map where the first map arises from the Leray spectral sequence for $\iota$.